freetronics/TwentyTen/README.md

   http://www.freetronics.com/products/twentyten

-The \docs folder within this repository includes a handy copy of the schematic in PDF format, images of the pcb, and our Getting Started guide that ships with each board.
+The "docs" folder within this repository includes a handy copy of the schematic in PDF format, images of the pcb, and our Getting Started guide that ships with each board.